nickgamb/mindgardenai-site/src/pages/blog/2024-07-20-lets-build-a-bci.md

 ![Untracortex](/img/img_0305.jpg)

-The PiEEG Hat connects directly to the Raspberry Pi’s GPIO pins to convert brain signals into usable data.
-Carefully align the PiEEG Hat on the Raspberry Pi, ensuring each pin is properly connected.
+The PiEEG connects directly to the Raspberry Pi’s GPIO pins and is used to convert brain signals into usable data.
+Carefully align the PiEEG on the Raspberry Pi, ensuring each pin is securely connected.
 This is crucial for smooth communication between the electrodes and the processor.

 The Raspberry Pi can be powered via USB-C. To reduce noise in the EEG signal, and to add mobility to the BCI, a battery should be used.